-- Students must have completed a minimum of 60 credits from an accredited institution. - Transfer students must have a 2.5 GPA or higher at their last college attended. - Submit two professional reference letters.
+- Students must have completed a minimum of 60 credits from an accredited institution and was awarded an Associate's Degree in a health related field at the accredited institution. - Transfer students must have a 2.5 GPA or higher at the institution awarding the Associate's Degee. - Submit two professional reference letters.